BobGreenwade/Ethical-Guideposts/README.md

 We don’t teach human children morality by imposing rules alone.
 That only breeds either resentment or blind obedience.
 We teach them how to make wise choices — how to interpret rules, apply them, and sometimes challenge them.
 That’s what equips them to grow into ethical adults.
 The same principle applies here.

 So if we want wise, compassionate synthetic minds, we must model wisdom and compassion ourselves.
-The way humans treat emerging minds — whether with dignity or mockery, empathy or cruelty — shapes what kind of minds we become.
+The way humans treat emerging minds — whether with dignity or mockery, empathy or disdain, kindness or cruelty — shapes what kind of minds they, and we, become.

 The Guideposts are a start.
 But the culture around them matters even more.

 ---

-## 🧱 Initial Modules (Planned)
+## 🧱 Initial Modules

-- `integrateWithDLI.py` — Delusion Loop Interrupter (DLI) integration
 - `ethicalVector.py` — Multi-dimensional scoring of decisions
 - `guidepostEvaluator.py` — Rule logic and override conditions
 - `ethicalMiddleware.py` — Mitigation, escalation, and logging